 But you know how there's sort of an internet repertoire of proven recipes, a sort of food-blog canon?
 Well, the Bernard Clayton/Jo Goldenberg bagel recipe seems to one of two very popular bagel recipes I've seen out there.
 The other is Peter Reinhart's Bagels.
 Smitten Kitchen has a great rendition of it here.

 Again, I haven't experimented with that one.
 It takes 3 days!
 I'm just putting it out here to pre-empt anyone asking, "Have you made Peter Reinhart's bagels?"

 No. No I haven't.
 But I'm sure I will.
 One of these days. ...

 Oh wait.
 This just in: Reinhart updated his bagel recipe.
 Here's the one from Artisan Breads Every Day, by way of Leite's Culinaria.

 OK.
 So that's all I've got to blab about bagels.
 Bringing it back full circle — magic.
 Put on your your sorcerer's robe and follow me here to the recipe! »

 *In, like 1996.
 The web existed, but there was no food space to speak of.
-I spent a long night at Borders, reading through the various bread cookbooks until I settled on Clayton's recipe.
+I spent a long night at Borders Books, reading through the various bread cookbooks until I settled on Clayton's recipe.
 If I remember correctly, there's also a really good herb-Parmesan bread recipe in there—you bake it in a pot!